joonarafael/visualpathfinder/documentation/implementation_document.md

 ## About Benchmarking and Other Performance Stuff

 The application is built with TypeScript and runs on a Node.js server.
-This somewhat indirectly means that no real empiric examination of the performance can/should be made.
-This application merely serves as a way to understand and learn the differences between the different pathfinding algorithms and see them in action.
+This somewhat indirectly means that not too serious examination of the performance can/should be made.
+This application serves as a way to understand and learn the differences between the different pathfinding algorithms and see them in action.

 The built-in timer to measure algorithm runtime is accurate to a certain point, but no real conclusions can be drawn out from the resulting numbers.
 Decision of browser, as well as the general differences between machines and server environments affect too much the performance.
 Resulting performance numbers even within the **same environment**, **same map** and **same algorithm** can differ over 50% at times.